 811 Development and Evaluation of Health Promotion and Disease Prevention Interventions (NUTR 811) (3).
 Permission of the instructor for nonmajors.
 Second year doctoral students only.
 Doctoral seminar on application of theory and empirical evidence to intervention development, evaluation paradigms, and methods of process and outcome evaluations.

 812 Professional Issues (3).
 Topics related to optimal functioning as a doctorally-prepared professional, including writing and reviewing grants, manuscripts, abstracts; consulting; credentialing; teaching; job search; scholarly and research ethics; and collaboration.

-815 Foundations of Health Behavior and Health Education I (3).
+815 Foundations of Health Behavior I (3).
 Permission of the instructor for nonmajors.
 A critical examination of the conceptual, theoretical, and empirical bases of public health and health education, health transitions, globalization, and issues around social justice.

-816 Foundations of Health Behavior and Health Education II (3).
+816 Foundations of Health Behavior II (3).
 Permission of the instructor for nonmajors.
-A critical examination of the social determinants of health, health disparities, principles of individual and collective behavior and behavior change, and the role of health behavior and health education in emerging public health issues.
+A critical examination of the social determinants of health, health disparities, principles of individual and collective behavior and behavior change, and the role of health behavior in emerging public health issues.

 826 Interdisciplinary Health Communication Colloquium (JOMC 826) (1).
 See JOMC 826 for description.

 840 Advanced Field Training in Health Education (1–3).
 Open to doctoral students in the department.
 Under guidance by faculty and field counselors, students assume major responsibility for planning, executing, and evaluating community health education projects.
 Field fee: $125.